Create a Smooth Scrolling Anchor for Better Navigation

 </script>

-Optional — Auto-Highlight the Current Section in the TOC
+Optional — Auto-Highlight the Section in View

 <script>